// Blog / inspector

 Does the Inspector require cloud sync?

 The static local Inspector can be generated from repository files.
-Inspector Pro is the paid workflow layer for team operations.
+Inspector Pro adds interactive team review and coordination.

 What is the most important Inspector signal?